Vehrik/FarOut/Characters/8-Exploration_And_Downtime.md

 directly often represents a trivial amount of distance to cover within 3 seconds (the length of a Round in combat).
 As such, moving between two points within a Zone does not require an Action, but is instead done as a part of an Action or Reaction.
+It can either be done before or after the Action resolves, but you can't 'hold' the reposition for use later in the round.

 Doing this repeatably, however, begins to test the agility of the Character.
-When a Player wants to reposition a Character within a Zone more than once, it requires another Action/Reaction it needs to be taken.
-This Action can either *just* move your Character within the Zone it already occupies, or it can perform a separate task, *and* reposition the Character.
+When a Player wants to reposition a Character within a Zone more than once, it requires another Action/Reaction to be taken.
+This Action can either *just* move your Character within the Zone it already occupies, or it can perform a separate task *and* reposition the Character.

+If your Character has 3 Speed or higher, it is able to reposition twice per each Action taken instead of once, however, you may only reposition once before the Action resolves, and only once after.

 MOVING BETWEEN ZONES
 --------------------